OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

   }
 ```

-In case of detectiing an authorization issue(s) the output is the following:
+In case of detecting an authorization issue(s) the output is the following:

 ```java
 testAccessUsingAnonymousUserPointOfView(org.owasp.pocauthztesting.AuthorizationMatrixIT)